 A grandstand holding more than 200 people at a high school football field has collapsed, resulting in numerous injuries of all different levels.
 You and your partner arrive first to the chaotic scene.
-You are overwhelmed as you notice the amount of patients needing help, knowing there are not enough resources available to treat them all.
+You are overwhelmed as you notice the number of patients needing help, knowing there are not enough resources available to treat them all.
 Fortunately, there is a simple triage system that gives you a place to begin treating the situation: START triage.
 START (Simple Triage and Rapid Transport) is the most commonly used triage algorithm in the US.
 It is a scene management system that is used when the number of patients exceeds the resources of the on-scene responders.
 As a first responder, you may be called to a scene like this where you will be responsible for making patient contact and categorizing each person based on the severity of their condition.
 Your goal is to triage each victim in a timely manner, determine their need for transport, and to effectively communicate with dispatch so that they can alert the necessary resources.
 As mentioned, triage involves categorizing patients based on their injuries.
 There are four categories:

 Red (Immediate): The patient has an immediate life threat and must have rapid transport in order to survive.